structix-cli/structix/docs/cli-commands/proj/init.md

 Documentation for `structix proj init` command.

-## Description

-The `structix proj init` command initializes a new Structix project configuration by prompting the user for various settings such as the tech stack, architecture type, and design patterns.
-It creates a structured project directory based on the user's preferences.
+Initialize a new Structix project configuration.

 ## Usage